 You can see this process visualized below:

-The problem with this method is that it takes time to discover the assets in the HTML page, and then more time to retrieve them.
+The problem with this method is that it takes time to discover the assets in the HTML page and more time to retrieve them.
 This delays the rendering of the web page and increases web page load times.

 Page load with Server Push